One of the best things about iodine is that it’s an over-the-counter supplement available to almost everyone.

 Even when it does occur this effect tends to be minimal.

-In addition, and at least in my experience, you are much more likely to experience positive side effects (such as increased production of thyroid hormone) as opposed to negative side effects.
+In addition, and at least in my experience, you are much more likely to experience positive side effects (such as increased production of thyroid hormone) than negative side effects.

 Other side effects of iodine use may include: